What is the difference between accreditation and certification?

 Will an on-site assessment be part of my credentialing process?

-Training Providers are required to undergo an on-site assessment.
+Training Providers and Certificate Programs are required to undergo an on-site assessment.
 Candidates for Master Trainer or Instructor are typically not required to have an on-site assessment.
 However, IREC reserves the right to require an on-site assessment at the candidate’s expense, should this be necessary to confirm that the requirements of the Standard are met.

 What can I expect during my on-site assessment?